babylonlabs-io/networks/bbn-test-5/babylon-node/README.md

 The `<moniker>` is a unique identifier for your node (e.g. `node0`).
 The `--home` flag specifies the directory where your node files will be stored (e.g. `--home ./nodeDir`).

-After initialization, you'll need to modify two important configuration files:
+After initialization, you'll need to modify the following configuration files:

-1. First, open `app.toml` and update these essential settings from what is auto-generated:
+1. First, open `app.toml` and update these the following settings:

 ```shell
 # Base configuration